 About.
-This (referring to the contents of this web site and my two "blogs") is a work in progress, an experiment.
-This is a text adventure: the performance of a writer, doing what writers do, but out in the open, for the "reading public."
+This (referring to the contents of this web site and my magazine The Angler) is a work in progress, an experiment.
+This is a text adventure: the performance of a writer, doing what writers do, but out in the open, for the “reading public.”
 (However, to a first approximation, I assume that no one is actually reading any of this.
-In that sense I feel a little like Robinson Crusoe on a paper island and each page I put up here is akin to a message in a bottle.
+In that sense I am like Robinson Crusoe on a paper island and each page I post here is akin to a message in a bottle.
 See also remarks at the end of The Angler #6 regarding Patagonia.)

-A Text Adventure is a metanarrative.
+The Complete Angler is akin to a diary.
 In addition to essays and commentary about subjects and issues of vital interest I weave in characters, narrative elements, and stories from my unfolding fictional world.
 The narrator of this textual web (or narrators, as the case may be) is a construction and usually associated with a project I'm working on or have planned for the future.
 Upon occasion I'll grab the keyboard and write as the Author (as the case is now).
-This is the place where I work out ideas that I will later develop (and polish) further in my books.
+This is the place where I work out ideas that I will later develop further in my books.

-What sort of content should you expect?
+What sort of content should you expect to find here?
 As a rough guide, the content (drawn from my interests) falls into the following categorical groupings:

 Soccer / Football.
 Writing about the global game from a US perspective.
 My special interest is viewing the game as a way of thinking about culture, consumerism, capitalism vs. Marxism, feminism etc.